 A \textit{statistic} over a given set $E$ is a map $s:E\rightarrow \mathbb{N}$.
 The polynomial distribution of the statistic $s$ over the $E$ is the polynomial $ \sum_{e \in E}q^{s(e)}$.
 For example, if we let $\mathcal{P}_n$ denote the set of all subsets of $[n]$ and ${\rm card}(A)$ denote the cardinality of $A$ for any $A\in \mathcal{P}_n$, then ${\rm card}$ is a statistic over $\mathcal{P}_n$ and its polynomial distribution is

 Furthermore, the generating function of the polynomial $\sum_{A\in \mathcal{P}_n}q^{{\rm card}(A)}$ is

 We will now define some statistics over $S_n$.
 For that, we let $\sigma \in S_n$.
 An \textit{excedance} (resp. \textit{fixed point}) of $\sigma$ is an index $i$ such that $\sigma(i)>i$ (resp. $\sigma(i)=i$).
 A \textit{crossing} (resp. \textit{nesting}, \textit{inversion}) of $\sigma$ is a pair of indices $(i,j)$ such that $i<j< \sigma(i)<\sigma(j)$ or $\sigma(i)<\sigma(j)\leq i<j$ (resp. $i<j< \sigma(j)<\sigma(i)$ or $\sigma(j)<\sigma(i)\leq i<j$, $i<j$ and $\sigma(j)>\sigma(i)$).
 We let $\exc(\sigma)$ (resp. $\crs(\sigma)$, $\nes(\sigma)$, $\inv(\sigma)$) denote the number of excedances (resp. crossings, nestings, inversions) of $\sigma$.
 For example, the permutation $\pi=4\ 6\ 2\ 9\ 8\ 1\ 7\ 3\ 10\ 5\in S_{10}$ has the following properties: $\exc(\pi)=5$, $\crs(\pi)=7$, $\nes(\pi)=4$ and $\inv(\pi)=20$.
-Therefore, $\exc$, $\crs$, $\nes$ and $\inv$ are all statistics over $S_n$.
+Therefore, $\exc$, $\crs$, $\nes$, and $\inv$ are all statistics over $S_n$.
 M\'edicis and Viennot \cite{MedVienot} and Randrianarivony \cite{ARandr} showed that these statistics are related by the following identity:

-In this paper, we are interested on the distribution of the statistics number of crossings and nestings over the sets $I_n(4321)$, $I_n(3412)$ and $S_n(321,3\bar{1}42)$.
-These sets are all enumerated by the $n$-th Motzkin numbers (the sequence A001006 in \cite{OEIS}) and they are well studied in the literature (see \cite{Barnabei,Chen2,Egge} and reference therein).
+In this paper, we are interested in the distribution of the statistics numbers of crossings and nestings over the sets $I_n(4321)$, $I_n(3412)$ and $S_n(321,3\bar{1}42)$.
+These sets are all enumerated by the $n$-th Motzkin number (the sequence A001006 in \cite{OEIS}) and they are well studied in the literature (see \cite{Barnabei,Chen2,Egge} and references therein).

-The Motzkin numbers $M_n$ are traditionally defined by the following recurrence relation:
+Motzkin numbers $M_n$ are traditionally defined by the following recurrence relation: